Best Bike Lock of 2026: Strong and Practical

 U-locks / D-locks

-U-locks (also known as a D-locks) are like giant padlocks that fasten around our bikes and whatever we're trying to secure them to.
+U-locks (also known as D-locks) are like giant padlocks that fasten around our bikes and whatever we're trying to secure them to.

-U-locks: pros and cons | |
+U-locks: pros and cons

-Good u-locks provide a nice balance between price, practicality and security.
-They're generally cheaper, lighter and a little bit easier to use than chain locks, while still providing a high level of protection.
+Good u-locks provide a nice balance between price, practicality, and security.
+They're generally cheaper, lighter, and a little bit easier to use than chain locks, while still providing a high level of protection.

 Because of their rigidity, they can be more challenging to carry than chain locks.
 And their limited size and shape means you’ll find fewer things you can secure your bike to.